 At low tide, you will see a ton of sea life here.
 We even saw seals during our visit!
 The beach here is also really nice and the water crystal clear, perfect for kids to play in.
 This is a top choice for tide pools in Orange County!

 These Orange County tide pools are located behind the Ocean Institute, just put their address into your GPS.
 There are several parking lots here however on weekends, they fill up quickly given the proximity to baby beach.
 Once you park, walk behind the Ocean Institute building and down the steps.
 There you will find a rocky beach with lots of sea life.

 This area is great for an outing with kids because there is lots to do besides the tide pools.
 You can rent kayaks and paddle boards and paddle around the calm waters that make up baby beach.
 Baby beach got its name because there are no waves and the water is shallow, it’s a very popular spot for families with young kids.

 And there you have it, these are our favorite tide pools to explore in Orange County.
 If you are visiting Orange County with kids, make sure to stop at at least one of the tide pools during your visit.
+Orange County has some of the best beaches in all of California and they are definitely worth a stop on your next trip to Orange County with kids.
 And check out our other post if you want more tips for visiting Orange County with kids.